PimDeWitte/MedalPublicApi/README.md

 Simple save the categoryName and the categoryId to a local array and save it.
 You'll need it later.

+## Now you can make API calls

-2) After you've synced the games, you can request trending clips.
+After you've synced the games, you can request trending clips.
 This is how it works:

 Send a GET request to